-10 Rental User Group.
+9 Rental User Group.
 The primary source for the trip generation is a customer turnover summary table

-11 provided by Key Bridge Boathouse, an existing boat rental facility located on Water Street NW in
+10 provided by Key Bridge Boathouse, an existing boat rental facility located on Water Street NW in

-12 Georgetown.
+11 Georgetown.
 The customer use summary contains the percentage of customer turnover by hour and

-13 grouped by weekday and weekends/holidays between April 1, 2015 and July 31, 2015.
-Based on the data,
+12 grouped by weekday and weekends/holidays between April 1, 2015 and July 31, 2015.
+Based on the data, end of the PM rush), and the Saturday peak hour maximum percentage was 13%.
+Table 5-3 contains the

-14 the AM peak hour maximum percentage of turnover was 5% (representing those arriving at the tail end of
+13 the AM peak hour maximum percentage of turnover was 5% (representing those arriving at the tail end of

-15 the AM rush), the PM peak hour maximum percentage was 12% (representing those arriving at the tail
+14 the AM rush), the PM peak hour maximum percentage was 12% (representing those arriving at the tail